825 Forest Road: Plot

-Chuck, his wife Maria, and his little sister Isabelle have recently moved into a new home after the death of his mother in a car accident.
+Chuck Wilson, his wife Maria, and his little sister Isabelle have recently moved into a new home after the death of his mother in a car accident.
 The relationship between the siblings is strained, as prior to the accident, he typically distanced himself from his biological family.
 The accident left Isabelle with depression and mental health issues, as she was present when her mother died.
 Isabelle prefers therapy; however, Chuck pressures her to take medication like his wife, sparking a fight between the siblings.

 Soon after they move into the home, Maria and Isabelle begin to experience strange supernatural occurrences.
 Chuck is approached by a neighbor, through which he learns that the town and his family is being haunted by the ghost of Helen Foster, who is known for particularly targeting mentally ill people and pushing them to suicide.
 Helen's harassment of Maria and Isabelle increases in severity, culminating in her attacking the two.
 She possesses Maria, which goes undetected by Isabelle and Chuck.

 The siblings realize that the only way to stop Helen is to find and destroy her home on 825 Forest Road, which no one has been able to locate.
 With the help of Isabelle's friend Luke, they realize that the home lies outside the town, which shrank its borders over time.
 Maria is left at home with Luke while the siblings set out on their task.
 While they are gone, the family's realtor arrives to film a testimonial.
 During the filming, Helen speaks through Maria, revealing that she began targeting the town after her daughter died of suicide due to brutal bullying.
 Helen had attempted to stop the bullying by talking to the bully's parents and sending them letters, which only made things worse.
 Attempts to have the town and school intervene were similarly ignored, causing her to turn into a vengeful spirit when she also took her own life.
 Helen then attacks and kills Luke and the realtor.
-Meanwhile at the home Chuck finds Helen's letters and realizes that 825 Forest Road was where the bully lived and that Helen's real home is the one he shares with his family.
+Meanwhile, at the home Chuck finds Helen's letters and realizes that 825 Forest Road was where the bully lived and that Helen's real home is the one he shares with his family.
 Before he can take any action, Helen arrives in her ghost form and attacks the siblings before the film cuts to black.